-BIOC 426 is offered autumn and spring quarter.
-Registration for BIOC 426 during autumn quarter is restricted during Period 1 registration for students who have a graduation application on file for autumn or winter quarter graduation; registration for BIOC 426 for spring quarter is restricted during Period 1 registration for students who have a graduation application on file for spring or summer quarter graduation.
+BIOC 426 is offered autumn, winter, and spring quarter.
+Registration for BIOC 426 during autumn quarter is restricted during Period 1 registration for students with senior class standing; registration for BIOC 426 for spring quarter is restricted during Period 1 registration for students who have a graduation application on file for spring or summer quarter graduation.
 Students need to meet with one of the chemistry/biochemistry advisers to complete a graduation application.
-Period 2 registration is not restricted and any student meeting the prerequisites may register if space is available.
+Period 2 registration is not restricted in any quarter, and any student meeting the prerequisites may register if space is available.

 Biochemistry BS majors are encouraged to substitute two or more quarters of undergraduate research experience (399 or 499) for the required BIOC 426 laboratory.
 The BS Biochemistry major will usually accept two quarters of 499 credit as one quarter of BIOC 426 lab.
 Past research exemptions have come from many different departments, including: Biochemistry, Chemistry, Biology, Microbiology, Pharmacology, Immunology, Biological Structure, Physiology and Biophysics, Genome Sciences, Medicine, Pathology, Neurology, Surgery, Medicinal Chemistry, Pediatrics, Radiation Oncology, Comparative Medicine, Periodontics, Bioengineering, and Urology.

 Research at affiliated institutions such as Fred Hutchinson Cancer Research Center (FHCRC), Seattle Biomedical Research Institute (SBRI), Seattle Children's Hospital, Institute of Systems Biology (ISB), Benaroya Research Institute (BRI) and Harborview Medical Center (HMS) has been approved.

 Exemption criteria includes: